-5 Conclusions and Discussion
+5 Benefits and Discussion

 There is a growing demand for a more efficient MPC identification technology.
-We have shown that the efficiency of MPC identification can be increased by 200% and model quality can be improved.
+The vacuum unit application shows that the Tai-Ji ID method worked well in close-loop with an MPC controller.
+Therefore, the customer foresees other projects using this technology.
+We have shown that the efficiency of MPC identification can be increased by a factor of 3 and model quality can be improved.
 At the same time, the disturbance of plant test to unit operation and the workload of control engineers can be reduced.
 Important steps taken in the method are: 1) The use of automated, multivariable and closed-loop plant test; 2) the use of correlated MV data; 3) the use of low order parametric (compact) models; and 4) the use of automated identification/validation procedure.
 Traditionally, most of these steps were considered prohibitive among MPC control engineers.
 This has caused some fear in using modern technologies.
-Good experience with the automated test and identification is pointing at the feasibility of self-adaptive identification.
+Successes with closed-loop tests show the possibility to reduce overall plant test period and may be some tasks during night shifts.
+This will further reduce the cost of manpower.
+Moreover, good experience with the automated test and identification is pointing at the feasibility of self-adaptive identification.